springernature/frontend-playbook/accessibility/accessibility-in-pdfs.md

 ## A warning

-We specialise in web accessibility, not PDF accessibility.
-We can give you some pointers, but following this advice is **not** a guarantee that your document will be accessible.

 If you’re concerned about the accessibility of your PDF documents, then you should [consult a specialist like AbilityNet](https://www.abilitynet.org.uk/creating-accessible-pdfs) to review what you have, make expert recommendations, and potentially remediate issues for you.

 ## Is PDF the right choice?